sugarlabs/sugar-docs/src/contributing.md

 We track issues in http://bugs.sugarlabs.org/ or in the GitHub Issues tab of repositories.

-Each improvement to Sugar should start with an issue discussion, to build consensus and ensure that work isn't wasted.
+An improvement to Sugar may start with an issue discussion, to build consensus and ensure that work isn't wasted.
 An issue may be avoided for fixing bugs that are obvious to everyone or part of a project.

 ### Forking